A Life-Changing View of Forgiveness

 I live alone in a very lonely city, and although my dog is quite the company, I recently found myself starving for stimulation, for intellectual challenges that I knew went beyond a simple call to a friend for lunch.
 So, I began to leaf through a book, and then another, and then another, and when I finally pulled my head up from their pages, I discovered they all had somewhat of a similar theme: forgiveness.

 I knew this meant something, if I was subconsciously choosing to read this topic over and over again in my free time.
 I knew it meant something wasn’t right with me or with my beliefs about what it means to forgive and be forgiven.
 I wondered if it was me that I felt should be forgiven for something or if I had the great task of reassessing old memories in order to forgive someone else.
-What the study of these books inevitably led to was my own redefining of what forgiveness means.
-It only took me 23 years to determine, but what happened afterwards was life-changing.
-My definition is as follows:
+What the study of these books inevitably led to was a radical new view of forgiveness.
+It only took me 23 years, but in considering this view, my perspective on forgiveness changed dramatically:

 I know that's a hard line to accept as truth.
 Not everyone will appear to you to be doing their best, especially when they're hurting you, but someone's best may very well be hurtful in nature because that's all they're capable of at that moment.
 Their best may be, in your eyes, destructive to humankind.
 And they may not always appear to be doing the best they can, trying their hardest at life and love, but it's important to understand that very few of us live halfway; very few of us only try at our minimum effort moment to moment.
 But I'll explain further below.